Eye Problems and Diseases

 Amblyopia (Lazy Eye)

-Amblyopia (or "lazy eye") is a vision development problem in infants and young children that can lead to permanent vision loss.
+Amblyopia is a vision development problem in infants and young children that can lead to permanent vision loss.
 Learn the symptoms, causes and treatments.

 Bell's Palsy

 This condition causes sudden paralysis of one side of the face.
-Because of inability to blink, you may develop severe dry eye.
+Because it affects blinking, it can cause severe dry eye.

 Blepharitis

-Inflammation of the eyelids can cause chronic eye irritation, tearing, foreign body sensation and crusty debris.
+Inflammation of the eyelids associated with chronic eye irritation, watery eyes, foreign body sensation, sensitivity to light and crusty debris at the base of the eyelashes.

 Cataracts